 Below is a photo I took on my second to last day at Canon Beach, OR.
 You can see from the odometer on the handlebars that at that point I had ridden 4634.5 miles.
 As a solo biker, I had expected the trip to be a solitary experience, but in turned out to be a highly social one with an interesting cast of characters from all over the world.
 Click on the picture to access my trip diary, styled as a blog.

 Considering that Ithaca is a small town that has an Ivy League university and a liberal arts college, I was surprised to learn that there was no "Nerd Night" equivalent.
 I greatly enjoyed such events in Colorado and Arizona, where people would gather at a local bar to listen to public lectures on a variety of intellectually-stimulating topics, and felt Ithaca would too.
-So, I made one myself.
+I also felt that in the academically dense town of Ithaca, such an event would be a great way to bridge the gap between those in the Ivory Tower (or in Ithaca's case, on the Ivory Hills) and the rest of the city.
+But since no such event existed, I made one myself.

 I am the founder and the lead organizer of Public Works, An Ithaca Nerd Night Experience.
 I made friends with the owner of one of my favorite local watering holes and got her on board with the idea, where we'd have talks from Cornell and Ithaca College postdocs, professors, grad students, and community experts on all manner of topics, typically with one science talk and one humanities talk each night.
 I recruited a lecturer in the Medieval Studies Department to manage the humanities-side speaker selection and advertisements (and who also conveniently had a projector), while I handled the science-side.
 I made the logo and later a website, and I gave one of the two talks on our opening night, titled "A Song of Ice and Dust, or Why We're Sending a 40 Million Dollar Flying Trash Can to Europa".